-DES 0831L EXPANDED FUNCTIONS II LAB 24 con. hrs. .8 occ. crs.
+DES 0831L EXPANDED FUNCTIONS II LAB

 Class is conducted in the dental laboratory.
 This course provides you with the knowledge and skill to perform expanded functions permitted by the Florida State Board of Dentistry.
 You will become adept at fabricating bleaching trays, night guards, custom fluoride trays, and temporary restorations.
 Other activities involve placing and removing periodontal dressing, suture removal, and packing osteitis dressing.
 Prerequisite: DES 0830L.
 Corequisite: Enrolled in spring program.
 Lab Fee.
 (OC)